snotskie/ttrpg/site/src/index.md

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.

-    However, a suggestion is this: Whenever a player spends unspent Blessings to gain a new Ability, allow them the opportunity to also replace one of their existing Abilities.
+    However, a suggestion is this: Whenever a player gains a new Ability, allow them the opportunity to also replace one of their existing Abilities.

 ## Items

-!!! tip "Character Creation: Step Six!"
+!!! tip "Character Creation: Step Five!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.

 When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.
 Once per scene, to see if your character came prepared with just the item you need, within reason, spend a Blessing and perform a Home Stat Check.
 If you roll equal to or greater than twice the number of items you have listed, then the Check succeeds and you may add the item to your list.
 Otherwise, the Check fails and you may not perform another Home Stat Check this way this session.